-Questions 24 Economic Development Activities (if proposed)
+Question 24 Economic Development Activities (if proposed)

-- Describe how the Application will ensure that its activities are certified as being part of a Concerted Strategy to stabilize or revitalize a Low-Income Area or Underserved Rural Area In Conjunction with Affordable Housing. - Concerted Strategy means a formal planning document that evidences the connection between Affordable Housing Activities and Economic Development Activities. - Describe how the planned EDA will serve nearby residents of Affordable Housing.
+- Describe how the Applicant will ensure that its activities are certified as being part of a Concerted Strategy to stabilize or revitalize a Low-Income Area or Underserved Rural Area "In Conjunction with Affordable Housing." - Concerted Strategy means a formal planning document that evidences the connection between Affordable Housing Activities and Economic Development Activities. - "In Conjunction With Affordable Housing" means: (1) Physically proximate to; and (2) Reasonably available to residents of Affordable Housing that is subject to Affordable Housing Activities.
+For a Metropolitan Area, In Conjunction With means located within the same census tract or within 1 mile of such Affordable Housing.
+For a Non-Metropolitan Area, In Conjunction With means located within the same county, township, or village, or within 10 miles of such Affordable Housing.
+(CMF Interim Rule (12 CFR § 1807.104))